ValvePython/steam/docs/user_guide.rst

 WebAPI
 ======

-Wrapper around `Steam Web API`_.
+:mod:`WebAPI <steam.webapi>` is a thin Wrapper around `Steam Web API`_.
 Requires `API Key`_.
-Upon initialization the instance will fetch all available interfaces from the API and populate the namespace.
+Upon initialization the instance will fetch all available interfaces and populate the namespace.

 .. note::
    Interface availability depends on the ``key``.
-   Unless data is loaded manually.
+   Unless the schema is loaded manually.

 Example usage
 -------------